 If one of your creditors happens to be a family member, and you repay that family member more than $600 within one year of your bankruptcy filing, the trustee can recover that payment from your family member.

-To prevent the trustee from going after your family member, if possible, you might consider delaying your filing until one year has passed from the date you made payment.
+If possible, to prevent the trustee from going after your family member, you might consider delaying your filing until one year has passed from the date you made payment.
 However, taking measures to avoid paying a creditor is one of the hallmarks of fraud, so you wouldn't want to delay for this sole purpose.
 In bankruptcy, it's better to follow the rules to the letter, even if it means losing a bit more money.

-A nice benefit of Chapter 13 bankruptcy is that you can reduce (cram down) the loan balance on your car loan to the fair market value of the car.
+A nice benefit of Chapter 13 bankruptcy is that you can reduce (cram down) the loan balance on your car loan to the car's fair market value.
 For instance, if the car loan is $15,000, but the car is worth only $7,000, you can cram down the loan to $7,000, wiping out $8,000 of debt.
 But to do this, 910 days must have passed between the date you purchased the car and the date you filed for bankruptcy.
-So if your car is worth less than what you owe on the car loan (which is very common), consider waiting out the 910 day period before filing for bankruptcy.
+So if your car is worth less than what you owe on the car loan (which is very common), consider waiting out the 910 days before filing for bankruptcy.